cujojs/cram/README.md

 npm install cram
 ```

-To run cram from anywhere:
+To run cram from any folder:

 ```
 npm install -g cram